Savings Interest Calculator

 A compound interest calculator helps you see what most people underestimate: the exponential nature of long-term savings growth.
 When interest is compounded, you earn returns not only on your original deposit but also on every bit of interest accumulated before it.
 Over 10 or 20 years, this effect becomes dramatic.

-How much interest will I earn?
+How much interest will I earn on my savings?
 The answer depends on three things: the bank interest rate offered, how much you deposit, and — most importantly — time.
 A modest savings account interest rate of 2% looks small in year one, but over 30 years with monthly contributions, it produces a balance far larger than the sum of your deposits.

-The difference between rates matters more than most people think.
+The difference between savings interest rates matters more than most people think.
 At 0.50%, savings growth over time is barely above what you put in.
 At 4–7%, compound interest transforms your deposits into a meaningfully larger sum.
-That gap widens every year, which is why comparing rates early makes such a big impact.
+That gap widens every year, which is why comparing bank interest rates early makes such a big impact.

 Frequently Asked Questions